thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Notice the `properties` property in our component annotation?
-It's a list of property names where we can define which component attribute maps to which component property.
+Notice the `inputs` property in our component annotation?
+It's a list of property names where we can define which component attribute maps to which component input property.
 Basically what we're doing here, is telling Angular that the value of the `title` **attribute** is projected to the `title` **property**.
-If we want to map the `title` property to a different attribute name, we can do so by suing the following syntax:
+Input data that flows into the component.
+If we want to map the `title` property to a different attribute name, we can do so by using the following syntax:

 {% highlight javascript %}
 {% raw %}
 @Component({
   selector: 'zippy',
-  properties: ['title: zippy-title']
+  inputs: ['title: zippy-title']
 })
 export class Zippy {
   ...